adam-mckenna/personal-site/_posts/2017-10-24-how-and-why-to-clean-svg-markup.markdown

     <use xlink:href=”#border” … ></use>

-The new ID is much nicer and much more descriptive.
+The new `id` clearly describes the element.

+## What's next?

+Okay, lets address the elephant in the room...

-## Why not use an automated SVG optimiser, like <a href="https://github.com/svg/svgo">SVGO</a> or <a href="https://jakearchibald.github.io/svgomg/">SVGOMG</a>?
+### Why not use an automated SVG optimiser, like <a href="https://github.com/svg/svgo">SVGO</a> or <a href="https://jakearchibald.github.io/svgomg/">SVGOMG</a>?

-While it's true that there are a host of automated SVG optimisers that will, as the name suggests, automatically optimise the markup of an SVG for you, but this can come at a cost.
+It's true.
+There are a number of automated tools that will optimise SVG markup for you.

+But, this can come at a cost.

-In some cases, you may find that automated tools can merge all of the SVGs layers, making the SVGs harder to work with in future.
+In some cases, automated tools can merge all of the SVGs layers, making the SVG harder to work with in future.

 To quote Sarah Soueidan:

 <blockquote>[SVGO] can break the SVG as well as any structure you create in it for animation, for example.
 I use SVGO sparingly.
 Ai export is v clean.</blockquote>

-You can find an interesting Twitter thread on the topic by Sara Soueidan et al <a href="https://twitter.com/SaraSoueidan/status/922792186839748614" aria-label="Sara Soueidan's Twitter Thread discussing SVG optimisation">here</a>, which is also the source of the above quote.
+Here is an interesting Twitter thread on the topic by Sara Soueidan et al <a href="https://twitter.com/SaraSoueidan/status/922792186839748614" aria-label="Sara Soueidan's Twitter Thread discussing SVG optimisation">here</a>, which is also the source of the above quote.

 ## Conclusion

 And that’s it.
-So, our cleaned-up markup is:

     <svg width="39px" height="39px" fill="none" viewBox="-3 -3 39 39" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink">